Karen Carpenter: Health and death

 Carpenter began dieting while in high school.
-Under a doctor's guidance, she began the Stillman diet, eating lean foods, drinking eight glasses of water a day and avoiding fatty foods.
-She reduced her weight to 120 lb and stayed approximately at that weight until around 1973 when the Carpenters' career reached its peak.
+Under a doctor's guidance, she began the Stillman diet, eating lean proteins, drinking eight glasses of water a day and avoiding fatty foods and carbohydrates.
+She reduced her weight to 120 lb and stayed approximately at that weight until around 1973, when the Carpenters' career reached its peak.
 That year, she saw a concert photo of herself and felt that her clothing made her appear heavy.
 She hired a personal trainer, who advised her to change her diet.
 The new diet built muscle, which made her feel heavier instead of slimmer.
-Carpenter fired the trainer and began her own weight-loss program using exercise equipment and counting calories.
+Carpenter fired the trainer and began her own program using exercise equipment and calorie counting.
 She lost about 20 lb and intended to lose another 5 pounds (2.3 kg).
-Her eating habits also changed around this time; she would try to remove food from her plate by offering tastes to others with whom she was dining.
+Her eating habits also changed; she would try to remove food from her plate by offering tastes to others with whom she was dining.

 By September 1975, Carpenter weighed 91 lb.
 At live performances, fans reacted with gasps to her gaunt appearance, and many wrote to the pair to ask what was wrong.
-She refused to declare publicly that she was suffering from an eating disorder; in a 1981 Nationwide TV-interview, when asked point blank about having anorexia, she simply said she was "pooped".
+She refused to declare publicly that she was suffering from an eating disorder.
+In a 1981 Nationwide TV-interview, when asked about having anorexia nervosa, she simply said she was "pooped".
 However, she and those around her knew that something was wrong.
-Dionne Warwick wrote that when meeting Carpenter for lunch in New York in 1981, "It was shocking to see how very thin she was."
-In 1981, she told Richard that there was a problem and that she needed help with it.
-Carpenter spoke with Cherry Boone, who had recovered from anorexia, and contacted Boone's doctor for help.
-She was hoping to find a quick solution to her problem, as she had performing and recording obligations, but the doctor told her that treatment could last from one to three years.
-She then chose to be treated in New York City by psychotherapist Steven Levenkron.
+Dionne Warwick wrote that she was shocked at how thin Carpenter was when they met for lunch in New York in 1981.

+In 1981, Karen told Richard that she needed help.
+She spoke with Cherry Boone, who had recovered from anorexia nervosa, and contacted Boone's doctor for help.
+She was hoping to find a quick solution, as she had performing and recording obligations, but the doctor told her that treatment could last from one to three years.
+She chose to be treated in New York City by the psychotherapist Steven Levenkron.